StevenZambito/minesweeper/README.md

 - Before creating the game, allow the user to choose: _Easy_, _Medium_, or _Hard_ mode.
 - Have fun with the styling.
 Make it your own.

-### Epic Mode

-- Learn how to use `localStorage` API to store data in the browser.
-Use this to allow the user to close the browser window and come back to a game already in progress.
-- Add sound effects.